FIND YOUR IDEAS.

 Objects tell stories that can be turned into great essays.
-Consider Maddie's keychain, a tiny plastic replica of Venus of Willendorf , a sculpture that dates to 25,000 BCE.
-The keychain reminded Maddie of seeing Venus in a museum, and how it inspired her fascination with the depiction women in art through the centuries.
-Maddie used the story for UVA's essay about "a work of art that surprised or challenged you."
+Consider Maddie's keychain, a tiny plastic replica of Venus of Willendorf, a sculpture that dates to 25,000 BCE.
+Seeing Venus in a museum inspired her interest in how women have been depicted in art through the centuries.
+Maddie used this story for an essay about "a work of art that surprised or challenged you."

 THINK ABOUT YOUR ROUTINES.

 READ YOUR RESUMÈ.

 Think about the past 3 years: teachers, jobs, summer activities, community service, favorite projects, clubs and sports.
 Spend a few minutes and allow memories to float before you.
 Parker wrote about a harrowing incident during a grueling week-long Eagle Scout hike in New Mexico.
 His decision, as leader of the group, to continue the hike despite flash floods jeopardized their safety.

 READ YOUR UNRESUMÈ.